allmaps/allmaps/packages/transform/README.md

 ## How it works

-This package exports the GCPTransformer class.
+This package exports the GcpTransformer class.
 It's instances (called 'transformers') are built from a set of ground control points an a specified transformation type.
 Once a transformer is built, it's methods (functions) can be used for transforming a geometry.

 ### Transform vs GDAL